abdelshok/react-redux-tailwind-boilerplate/README.md

 ### Folder Structure

-This boilerplate has been set up with React, Styled-Components, Redux, and React-Router
+This boilerplate has been set up with React, Tailwind, Redux, and React-Router

 #### React